ameenalasady/uwoGradeScraper/README.md

 pip install win10toast

 win10toast is not required if you do not wish to recieve windows 10 toast notifications when grades are updated.
-Delete its code and import function if you do not wish to use it.
+The user can change what the program does when it detects a change by changing the contents of actionWhenChange.py.
+This will run once whenever a change is detected.

 Start by updating info.txt with the user's credentials, delay between checks, and how many courses the student has on their student center for the entire year.